hosszu/2023_Ordination-based_validation_of_feature_selection/README.md

 Microsoft Excel (XLSX) file for data preprocessing and evaluation of K-means results.

-DAT files for clustering & ordination analysis of Rovash scripts and inscriptions using Past4 software.
+DAT files for clustering & ordination analysis of the tested pattern systems (Rovash scripts) and graph sequences (inscriptions) using Past4 software.